 At St. Catherine University Libraries we know that we have friends all over the Twin Cities and across the United States.
 We appreciate your continuing support.
 For more information, contact Emily Asch, Director of Libraries.

-We employ both undergraduate students and graduate students in the Masters of Library and Information Science program in the libraries.
+We employ both undergraduate students and graduate students in a variety of different positions in the library.

 Before St. Kate’s Library was its own place on the campus, it was at first located on the first floor of Derham Hall when the university, then a college, opened in 1905, then later moved to the basement of the Our Lady of Victory Chapel in 1924.
 But it wasn’t until 1960 when St. Kate’s Library had its own place built for its bountiful books, equipment, and resources to call home.